captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## LISSETTE:
 I know I kick in my sleep
 ---
-and steal the covers but I.
+and steal all the sheets.
 ---
 ## PETER:
 You can sleep in my bed with me.
 ---
 ## LISSETTE:
-Can I sleep over for
-A very long time?
+Can I sleep over for a very long time?
 ---
 ## PETER:
 Yes.